Beauty and bounty

 Meet the gardeners

 Admire the blooms in the borders and chat to the team about their tasks as they work.
-Drop on Friday 18 April to meet the Walled Garden team as they plant potatoes, a Good Friday tradition.
+Drop on Sunday 27 July for our Fruit Festival, and find out about the varieties of fruit we grow and help with the harvest.

 Step into the Bothy to find out more about the Walled Garden’s restoration and for a welcome rest after a stroll.